iancze/iancze.github.io/content/courses/astro542/lectures/25-molecular-hydrogen/index.md

 n_\mathrm{H\\,I} > \frac{\zeta_\mathrm{det}}{k_\mathrm{ad}} \approx 70\\,\mathrm{cm}^3
 $$
 That's pretty dense, so in most of the ISM, an \\(H^-\\) ion will undergo photodetachment before it has the opportunity to make an \\(H_2\\) molecule.

+Without any dust, though, this is dominant channel of molecular hydrogen formation (such as in the early universe).

 ### Grain assisted (grain catalysis)